-Remove louvres and fan assembly and carry out visual inspection of the tubular heat exchanger using an inspection lamp and mirror.
+Carry out visual inspection of the tubular heat exchanger using an inspection lamp and mirror.

 Check seams and joints for perforations.

 Check for severe corrosion and splits in the heat exchanger.

 Check that there are no blockages and that there is not an excessive build up of soot within the heat exchanger.